airbnb/optica/README.md

 $ cd optica
 $ cp config.json.example config.json
 ```
+Edit the default config and add your EC2 credentials.

 We run `optica` via thin.
 To spin up a test process on port 4567: